How to Shape a Customer Service Philosophy That Motivates

 1. Amazon’s customer centricity

-Amazon’s customer service philosophy is that Jeff Bezos has this requirement that every single manager is trained in the company’s call-centers before anything else.
+Amazon’s customer support philosophy is that Jeff Bezos requires every single manager to be trained in the company’s call centers before anything else.
 He thinks it’s the most effective way to understand the needs of real customers.

 2. Apple’s encrypted philosophy